isRyyn/DiaryEntry.github.io/README.md

 # DiaryEntry
-A simple webpage for DiaryEntry. this project is very bad
+A simple webpage for DiaryEntry.